By Allison Lyzenga, My Film Habit

 Film: Frog in the Well

-This showcase of films ends with another melancholy, but uplifting and beautiful story about a man fulfilling his mother’s last wishes.
+This showcase of films garage door broken boca raton with another melancholy, but uplifting and beautiful story about a man fulfilling his mother’s last wishes.
 As her dying request, one man’s mother asks her son to spread her ashes all over Japan.
 And he honors her wish by traveling from her hometown in the far north, all the way to the southern-most tip of Okinawa.

 And as he progresses on this somber journey, he learns a little bit about the country he lives in, and a lot more about himself.
 This is an absolutely visually stunning film.
 I always find that a little bit of sadness makes a story more beautiful, but this film does a particularly good job of showcasing many of Japan’s natural and manmade wonders.